glowkeeper/glowkeeper.github.io/src/content/writing/stories/change.md

 Beyond the veranda, the path descended through the trees towards the valley.
 Harry had walked that path many times, but he had never followed the road beyond it as far as the railway station.

-He thought of the cold water, the comfortable chair and the deer that would appear at the edge of the woods that afternoon.
+He thought of his comfortable chair and the deer that would appear at the edge of the woods that afternoon.

 “I’m too old for surprises,” he said.

-The folder waited beneath his arm.
+Then he felt the weight of the folder beneath his arm and remembered Raphael’s meeting.

-Harry closed the door behind him.
+Harry tightened his grip, stepped outside and closed the door behind him.

 By midday, he was standing on a railway platform with a ticket in his hand and a great black engine hissing in front of him.